olivermralph/ml-challenge/README.md

 ## About
 This code is used to train a model to classify grayscale images from the Fashion-MNIST dataset with an accuracy of 86% on the 10000 test images.

-The best model that I have trained so far had the following parameters:
+Here is an example of the output of a model being trained from the python script `train.py`:
 `"batch_size": 128`
 `"epochs": 10`
 `"model_architecture": "resnet34"`